-- The issuing of water licences and the endorsement of these licences with a water allocation volume that may be taken and used in a water use year by the Department of Environment, Water and Natural Resources (DEWNR) - Management of water use and take in accordance with the WAP principles, licence conditions and allocated volumes by water users - Water use monitoring and annual reporting by licensees and permit holders to the SAMDBNRM Board
+- The issuing of water licences and the endorsement of these licences with a water allocation volume that may be taken and used in a water use year by the Department for Environment and Water (DEW) - Management of water use and take in accordance with the WAP principles, licence conditions and allocated volumes by water users - Water use monitoring and annual reporting by licensees and permit holders to the Murraylands and Riverland Landscape Board (MRL Board).

-On this basis, DEWNR, the SAMDBNRM Board and water users can all be considered managers of planned environmental water in the EMLR WRP Area.
+On this basis, DEW, the MRL Board and water users can all be considered managers of PEW in the EMLR WRP Area.

-2.3.4 Environmental site managers
+2.4.4 Environmental site managers